flynx/XMPGen/README.rst

 ..
 NOTE::
-   Before we begin I have to be upfront and explicitly say several things about the design philosophy of XMPGen:
+   Before we begin I have to be upfront and explicitly say several things about the design philosophy, XMPGen was designed to:

    * be usable as-is, without any configuration (reasonable defaults).

-   * If the defaults do not suit, then change the defaults.
+   * if the defaults do not suit, then change the defaults.

    * if it's a special case then you have full control.